AdiRaushan/Netflix_with-_js/README.md

+one of my javascript project -

+NETFLIX APP with USing of Api
-Using  Api to get movies data, cover photo and trailer
+api - to get data and diplay it